bsc-william-taylor/accelerator-programming/README.md

-# accelerator-programming
+# Accelerator Programming
-Repo for the GPGPU and Accelerator Programming module
+Repository for the GPGPU and Accelerator Programming module.